alema-r/Alessandro-Marcolini-Oniro/docs/ci/hidden-jobs/lava-report.rst

 CI_LAVA_INSTANCE
 ----------------

 The base url of the LAVA server.
+The variable should be added to GitLab CI/CD variables.